-Pig breeding example
+Stylized multi-tier breedingexample

-We applied the AlphaPart R package to a simulated pig breeding example o examine the nucleus-multiplier gene flow and the contribution of nucleus and multiplier selection on genetic gain in both tiers.
-Pig breeders select in the nucleus and multiply this improvement in the multiplier to supply large number of commercial animals.
+We applied the AlphaPart R package on a simulated stylized multi-tier breeding example, usually applied in poultry and pig breeding.
+TWe aimed to examine the directional nucleus-multiplier gene flow and the contribution of nucleus and multiplier selection on genetic gain in each tier.
+Breeders select in the nucleus and multiply this improvement in the multiplier to supply a large number of commercial animals.
 The multiplier generally has lower genetic mean than the nucleus due to time-lag.
 However, animals with very high breeding values are often observed in the multiplier for some traits and we aimed to use AlphaPart to explain the source of this observation.
-To this end we have first simulated a stylised pig breeding programme that exposes the drivers of real observations.
+To this end we have first simulated a stylized multi-tier breeding programme that exposes the drivers of real observations.
 We have next partitioned the genetic trend of true breeding values by a tier-gender variable to quantify sources of genetic gain in the nucleus and the multiplier.

-We used the AlphaSimR package [9] to simulate a pig breeding programme for a single breed with 40 years of selection on two uncorrelated traits.
+We used the AlphaSimR package [9] to simulate a multi-tier breeding programme for a single breed with closed nucleus and directional flow of animals from the nucleus into the multiplier.
+We simulated 40 generations of selection on two uncorrelated traits.
 Trait 1 had heritability 0.25 and trait 2 had heritability 0.10.
 We measured both traits in the nucleus and only trait 1 in the multiplier.
 We selected on the index of the two traits with equal emphasis.
-We split the simulation into initial 20 years of a burn-in and 20 years of evaluation.
+We split the simulation into initial 20 generations of a burn-in and 20 generations of evaluation.

 In the burn-in we simulated only the nucleus and selected animals based on the index of phenotype values for both traits.
-We selected 25 males and 500 females each year and randomly crossed them to produce a new generation of 6,000 progeny (12 per cross).
+We selected 25 males and 500 females each generation and randomly crossed them to produce a new generation of 6,000 progeny (12 per cross).
 At the end of the burn-in we generated 5,000 females to seed the multiplier.

-In the evaluation we simulated both the nucleus and the multiplier and selected animals based on the index of estimated breeding values for both traits.
-In the nucleus, we selected 25 males and 500 females each year and randomly crossed them to produce a new generation of 6,000 progeny (12 per cross).
-In the multiplier, we selected 750 females each year and randomly crossed them to a set of males to produce a new generation of 9,000 progeny (12 per cross).
+In the evaluation we simulated both the nucleus and the multiplier and selected animals within each tier based on the index of estimated breeding values for both traits.
+In the nucleus, we selected 25 nucleus males and 500 nucleus females each generation and randomly crossed them to produce a new generation of 6,000 progeny (12 per cross).
+In the multiplier, we selected 750 multiplier females each generation and randomly crossed them to a set of males to produce a new generation of 9,000 progeny (12 per cross).
 To quantify the effect of selection in the multiplier on genetic gain we defined the set of males as either 1) the 25 best nucleus males (MaleFlow100 scenario) or 2) the 25 best nucleus males and 100 best multiplier males (MaleFlow20 scenario).

 We estimated the breeding values for each trait independently before each nucleus or multiplier selection decision.
-We ran pedigree-based model implemented in blupf90 [10] and used all available data from evaluation years.
+We ran a pedigree-based model implemented in blupf90 [10] and used all available data from evaluation generations.
 The model included the mean as a fixed effect and animal breeding values as a random effect modelled hierarchically with pedigree.

 Finally, we partitioned the true breeding values and genetic trends with the AlphaPart as demonstrated above.
-We used AlphaPart function to partition true breeding values from the 20 evaluation years by the tier-gender variable and summary.AlphaPart function to summarize the partitions by year to quantify the contribution of each tier-gender level to genetic trend in the nucleus and the multiplier.
+We used AlphaPart() function to partition standardized true breeding values from the 20 evaluation generations by the tier-gender variable and summary.AlphaPart() function to summarize the partitions by generations to quantify the contribution of each tier-gender level to genetic trend in the nucleus and the multiplier.